RossLab/Bradysia-GRCs/analyses/Phylogeny_GRC_AX_paralogs_wBUSCO_IQtree.md

 Then script

 ```
-python3 scripts/phylogeny/nex2table_of_L_neighbors.py
+scripts/phylogeny/nwck2table_of_L_neighbors.py
 ```

-reads all the nexus files in the mentioned directories and extract information about the closest relatives of all GRC genes.
+reads all the newick files in the mentioned directories and extract information about the closest relatives of all GRC genes.
 The result is in [this table](tables/L-busco-phylogenies-summary.tsv): `tables/L-busco-phylogenies-summary.tsv`.
-Three three columns are BUSCO id, clustering of GRC1, and clustering of GRC2.
+The columns are BUSCO id, taxonomic assignment of GRC1, GRC2, and X/A copy respectively .
 For trees with one GRC only, the value of GRC2 is NA.
 NA is also the case of a few cases of unresolved trees, but this should not affect the global picture.